Limbang District

 The Limbang District is one of the two districts of Limbang Division, Malaysia.
 It has a total area of 3,978.10 square kilometres.
 The major town is Limbang.
 It has one sub-district, which is Nanga Medamit Sub-District.
-It borders Brunei Darussalam to the west and east, Lawas District to the southeast and Miri District at the south and southwest.
-Due to being squeezed in between Brunei at its north and coastal areas, Limbang is accessible by road only by going through immigration posts.
+It bisects the sovereign state of Brunei Darussalam to the west and east, and borders the Malaysia Lawas District to the southeast and Miri District to the south and southwest.
+Due to being squeezed in between Brunei at its north and coastal areas, Limbang is accessible by road only through cross-border immigration posts.

 History

-The area was annexed by Charles Anthoni Johnson Brooke, the second Rajah of Sarawak in 1890 from Brunei to become the fifth division of Sarawak.
+The area was annexed from Brunei in 1890 by Charles Anthoni Johnson Brooke, the second White Rajah of Sarawak, to become his realm’s fifth division.
 The annexation was strongly disputed by Brunei.

 The de facto boundary ran along the watershed between the Brunei River and Limbang River basins on the western side of the district, and along the length of the Pandaruan River on the eastern side.
 Boundary agreements have delineated a stretch of the western border and the Pandaruan River while the other stretches have yet to be delineated.

-Limbang area is officially claimed since 1967 (it has been claimed since 1880s after the annexation of Limbang by the White Rajah) by Brunei as part of its integral territory.
-It is the main part of the Brunei–Malaysia border disputes since Limbang separates Brunei territorially into two parts.
-The issue was said to have been settled in 2009 as has been stated from Bruneian media.
-However, Bruneian Second Minister of Foreign Affairs and Trade Lim Jock Seng said the issue was never discussed during the meeting of both countries' leaders.
+Despite its annexation to Sarawak, Limbang has been officially claimed since 1967 by Brunei as part of its integral territory.
+It is the main issue of the Brunei–Malaysia border disputes since Limbang separates Brunei territorially into two parts.

 Demography

-The population of Limbang district (year 2000) was 40,959.
+The population of Limbang district (year 2024) was 69,990.